levitation-opensource/DiskClone/README.md

 ### Raw disk clone tool

-A Raw disk clone tool written in Python.
+A free and open-source raw disk clone tool written in Python.
 It creates a full sector by sector copy.
 It is able to skip bad sectors.
 No filesystem inspection is involved, so it is filesystem independent.

 Use this tool when you are running on a server OS and do not want to pay for commercial tools.
 The operation mechanism of this tool is very simple and straightforward.